 On some motorways (for example the M50), there is an extra lane known as the auxiliary lane.
-It’s separated from the main carriageway by road markings that are closer together than the broken white lines that divide the other lanes and it links the motorway’s off- and on-ramps.
-It enables traffic to prepare to exit the motorway well in advance of a junction, and it also gives extra room for merging traffic to join the main carriageway.
+It’s to the left of the main lanes, and separated from the main carriageway by road markings that are closer together than the broken white lines that divide the other lanes.
+It links the motorway’s on- and off-ramps between two junctions, and enables traffic to prepare to exit the motorway well in advance of a junction.
+It also gives extra room for merging traffic to join the main carriageway.

 For more information and advice on motorway driving, see the RSA’s excellent booklet.